qrux/deny-ssh/README.md

 In the second, we just look at how many invalid-user errors in the ssh log.
 If this number exceeds the threshold, we blacklist.

 In the third, we have to look at the ssh log file, and break it down by 10-minute windows.
-If, in each window, the number of failed attempts exceeds the threshold, we blacklist.
+If, in any window, the number of failed attempts exceeds the threshold, we blacklist.

 That's it!